IBM Partner Portal Notifications

 Then, I mapped those same notifications to proposed default methods (in-app, email, both) while introducing new categories to the UI — actions, updates, and requests.
 Actions are tasks that require the partner to take action by a certain deadline.
 Updates include status updates, changes to their program tier, user management, and other information.
 Requests include employees requesting to associate themselves with their company within the portal.

-MVP design
+Final design

 In-app notifications